mcmonty2600/mcmonty2600.github.io/_posts/2017-6-25-bootloaders.md

 excerpt:
 ---

-If you are building a custom board with a microcontroller IC on it, the question will arise: what are the options for getting your software binary onto the controllers non-volatile memory so that it executes on power up?
+This article summarizes some options for getting your software binary onto the controllers non-volatile memory so that it executes on power up.

-Fundamentally, a processor can write to its own flash memory, and so write or modify its own instructions.
-A small program that

 ## Some background reading